Updated 10 April 2025

 Food and treats

-Find out the feeding schedule and how much to provide, along with how many treats the pets are allowed each day.
-Also find out what you should do if you run out of pet food, and how you'll be reimbursed, or if the pet parents will leave out some cash for you.
+Find out where the food is kept, the feeding schedule and how much to provide, along with how many treats the pets are allowed each day.
+Also find out what you should do if you run out of pet food and how you'll be reimbursed, or if the pet parents will leave out some cash for you.
+Find out if there are any foods they can't have, and whether there are any digestion issues.

 House rules

-Find out if there are any out of bounds areas, and if there are any specific bed times for the pets.
+Find out if there are any out of bounds areas, if there are any specific bed times for the pets and if they can be given treats from the table.

 Pet essentials